 Be respectful of your mentor’s time and make the most of it.
 Mentees should have a clearly defined plan for what they would like to gain from the mentorship.
 By setting goals that are specific, measurable, attainable, realistic and time-sensitive you are most likely to be successful both in your career and in your mentorship.
 It also demonstrates your commitment.

-Constant communication is key to cultivating a strong mentor connection.
+Frequent communication is key to cultivating a strong connection with your mentor.
 Keep in touch with each other and check in regularly.
-This can be done via emails, apps, messages or phone.
+This can be done via emails, apps, messages or phone calls.
 Keep in mind that most mentorships work best if there is a consistent schedule.
 Set a regular time to meet, which helps both of you work the meeting to your busy routines.

 Mentorships don’t last forever.
 Remember to say thank you when it is time for your mentoring relationship to end.
 You can do this by sending a thank you card or an email with a heartfelt message.
 Whatever way you show your thanks, letting your mentor know how much you value them will leave a lasting impression.